 Religious Studies is a GCSE course designed around responding to the ultimate questions and examining what might be considered right and wrong.
+The course is made up of 3 papers.
+The first 2 papers allow you to explore the fundamental beliefs and practices of Christianity and of Islam and of the differences in belief and practice within each religion.
+The third paper is devoted to philosophical and ethical issues in the modern world through the perspective of Christianity.
+Four themes are studied: relationships and family, the existence of God, peace and conflict, dialogue between religious and non-religious beliefs and attitudes.
 You will explore some of the philosophical questions which have puzzled and perplexed the greatest minds for millennia for example, "Is there really a God?" or "When does life begin?".
-You will also investigate issues such as war and conflict, medical ethics and life after death.
+You will also investigate issues of war and conflict, medical ethics and life after death.

-This course would suit anyone who enjoys thinking and then writing not only your own views, but also the views of others.
-Rather than being told all the answers, this GCSE allows you to write your own interpretation and come to your own personal conclusions about some of the world's greatest conundrums.
+This course would suit anyone who enjoys thinking about spiritual and ethical matters and anyone with an open mind with regards to the wider world and the influence of the 2 biggest religions on earth.
+This GCSE encourages you to think critically on various interpretations and views and to come to your own personal conclusions about some of the world's greatest conundrums.
 The course incorporates a number of teaching styles including discussion, extended writing and independent research.